When it comes to fake friends, we have all had them and we have all been one.

 Even if you’ve been the best friend imaginable and have never been a fake friend to someone else…

-The fact that you have tolerated, excused, given second chances and credit that was never earned to a fools gold friend, means that YOU were a fake friend to both your instinct and the one person who you can never afford to not be a friend to: yourself.
+The fact that you have tolerated, excused, given second chances and credit that was never earned to a fools gold friend, means that YOU were a fake friend to the one person who you can never afford to not be a friend to: yourself.

 I have been an awful friend to myself and to other people.